xzenggit/en/_posts/2016-04-03-notes-for-ML-udacity.md

 * Representing and resasoning with probabilities
 * Bayesian Networks

-X is conditionally independent of Y given Z if the probability distribution governing X is independent of the value of Y given the value of Z; that is P(X\vert Y,Z) = P(X\vert Z).
+X is conditionally independent of Y given Z if the probability distribution governing X is independent of the value of Y given the value of Z; that is $P(X\vert Y,Z) = P(X\vert Z)$.

 Belief Networks aka Bayesian Networks aka Graphical Models